CrowdHailer/eyg-lang/NOTES.md

 - [x] Upgrade gleam
 - [x] Reimplement Edit actions load variables that we have had, then close PR's in order and with explination as they are good.
 - [x] Put variables in Blanks, auto complete
+- [x] Drag record fields left and right
+- [ ] Record rest of fields variable
+- [ ] empty pattern turns into discard, in which case what is the point of an empty field
+- [ ] Put path of expression in metadata, not part of ast library, maybe we transform and add active error fields?
+- [ ] io.inspect needs debug/inspect call, using reflect API
 - [ ] Tab (Space) to Blanks/Errors
 - [x] Fix tests
+- [ ] example should use lets in binary module, call variable binary module.
+- [ ] list all errors in program
 - [ ] Load/Save files
+- [ ] Copy/paste
+- [ ] remove tabindex = -1, use position in editor
+- [x] pretty print missing fields error
 - [x] insert space/drag in patterns
 - [x] create a binary
 - [x] down on an empty tuple should create a blank